salmon11062006/Salmon-RPG/README.md

 + Press Enter to interact with menus and confirm actions.
 + Use the mouse to interact with buttons in the character creation screen.

+Objective:
-Your main objective in this game is to level up.
++ Your main objective in this game is to level up.
 The current max level you can reach is 3.